sagemath/sagewiki_to_gh-2022-10-10/review2.md

 The purpose of this workshop will be twofold.
  * Review some of the 278 tickets currently needing review.
  * Improve Sage's review and testing infrastructure.
-   * Set up a system that allows line by line comments (like Google's internal Perforce system, or the open source versions Rietveld or Review Board)
+   * Set up a system that allows line by line comments (like Google's internal Mondrian system, or the open source versions Rietveld or Review Board)
    * Implement a system requiring authors of tickets to suggest a reviewer (while providing defaults)
    * fixing patchbot
    * finishing the new doctesting code: [[http://trac.sagemath.org/sage_trac/ticket/12415|#12415]]